Sialendoscopy-Salivary Gland Endoscopy

 As I mentioned above, the duct system is like a tree; the branches continue into the gland.
 Therefore, there is no such distinction as ‘inside the gland’ or ‘in the duct’ for a stone in endoscopy.
 These expressions are often used erroneously by those who do not perform sialendoscopy or have poor knowledge of anatomy.
 When we enter the duct with a sialendoscope, we can reach 80-85% of the stones regardless of the duct-gland distinction.
 Anyway, stones are usually in the main duct or thick branches.
 Problems in the thin and end branches do not cause swelling of the entire gland and do not cause significant complaints.

 Salivary gland stones are the most common cause of salivary gland swelling.
-They cause swelling under the chin (submandibular) or in the cheek salivary glands (parotid).
-Stenosis, which I briefly mentioned above, is the second most common condition.
-A part of the duct (segmentary stenosis) or sometimes the whole duct (generalised stenosis) may be narrowed.
-Or there may be stenosis/closure even only at the mouth of the canal.
-Unfortunately, interventions made with intraoral incisions without a sialendoscope are the most common cause of this type of stenosis.
-Saliva cannot pass through the narrowed area and the gland swells.
+They usually cause swelling under the chin or in the cheek.
+Stenosis, which was briefly mentioned above, is the second most common cause.
+Part of the duct or sometimes the entire duct may become narrowed.
+In some cases, stenosis occurs only at the duct opening (orifice).
+Intraoral incisions without sialendoscopy often cause this type of stenosis.
+When saliva cannot pass through the stenotic area, the gland swells.

-Swelling can sometimes also be due to autoimmune diseases (Sjögren’s disease) or radioactive iodine treatment.
-Radiation sialadenitis occurs in patients who have received radioiodine treatment for thyroid cancer.
-Juvenile recurrent parotitis is a recurrent inflammation of the parotid gland in childhood.
-Actually, the secretory cells (parenchyma) are involved in these cases, but we may also encounter duct stenosis during the disease process.
-We can help these patients by widening the salivary gland ducts with sialendoscopy.
+Swelling may be caused by autoimmune diseases like Sjögren’s or radioactive iodine therapy.
+Radiation sialadenitis occurs in patients treated with radioiodine for thyroid cancer.
+Juvenile recurrent parotitis causes repeated inflammation of the parotid gland in childhood.
+In these cases, the secretory cells are mainly affected, and duct stenosis may occur.
+We can help these patients by widening the salivary gland ducts using sialendoscopy.

-Swollen salivary glands are not only caused by duct obstruction.
-Everyone has heard of mumps, which is mostly seen in children.
-In mumps, the secretory cells of the cheek (parotid) salivary gland become inflamed and swollen with the mumps virus.
-There may also be some masses in the gland that appear as swelling and gradually grow.
-These can be benign or malignant tumours.
-Sialendoscopic procedures have no place in mumps and tumours.
+Other duct conditions, like mucus plugs, duct polyps, and foreign bodies, can cause swelling.
+Not all salivary gland swellings are caused by duct obstruction.
+Everyone has heard of mumps, which mostly affects children.
+In mumps, the secretory cells of the parotid (cheek) gland become inflamed and swollen.
+Sometimes, masses in the gland appear as swelling and gradually grow.
+These can be benign or malignant tumors.
+Sialendoscopic procedures are not used for mumps or tumors.

-The common symptom of all these conditions is salivary gland swelling.
-In these diseases, we assess the duration of symptoms and examination findings.
-For example, in patients with salivary gland stones or duct stenosis, swelling is typically associated with meals.
+The most common symptom of all these conditions is swelling of the affected gland.
+In these cases, we evaluate the duration of symptoms and clinical findings.
+For example, in patients with salivary gland stones or duct stenosis, swelling usually occurs during meals.

-Salivation is stimulated by eating, even by sour flavours or simply by smell.
-If there is an obstruction in the salivary duct, the secretion cannot drain and the gland swells.
-If the obstruction is not complete, the swelling gradually subsides.
-However, if the stone grows over time, the obstruction in the duct increases and it takes longer for the gland to descend.
-When the duct is completely blocked, the gland may remain swollen permanently.
+Salivation is stimulated by eating, by sour flavors, or even by smell.
+If the salivary duct is obstructed, saliva cannot drain and the gland swells.
+When the obstruction is partial, the swelling gradually subsides.
+If the stone grows, the blockage worsens and the gland takes longer to shrink.
+If the duct is completely blocked, the gland may remain permanently swollen.

-Depending on the clinic, we determine preliminary diagnoses with some tests and imaging methods.
+Depending on the clinic, preliminary diagnoses are made using tests and imaging methods.

 Is Sialendoscopy a New Technique?
 Is it available in every hospital?

-We can no longer call sialendoscopy a new technique.
-It was first started to be applied in the world in the 1990s.
-In 2007, we developed the pneumatic stone crushing method in the canal.
-In 2008, we wrote the first book on this subject in our country.
-We introduced our crushing method to the world in Geneva at the 1st International Sialendoscopy Congress in 2012.
-We have progressed a lot since then; the Germans have also started to adopt this method in stone crushing (2019).
+Sialendoscopy can no longer be considered a new technique.
+It was first applied worldwide in the 1990s.
+In 2007, we developed the pneumatic stone fragmentation method in the duct.
+In 2008, we published the first book on this subject in our country.
+We introduced our fragmentation method internationally at the 1st International Sialendoscopy Congress in Geneva in 2012.
+Since then, the method has progressed significantly, and German colleagues have also started using this technique.

 Unfortunately, the devices and tools used for sialendoscopy are not available in most hospitals.
-These tools are very sensitive and costly; in addition, sialendoscopy method requires advanced endoscopic experience.
-These two issues prevent sialendoscopy from becoming widespread in our country from the very beginning.
-Those who start the technique cannot finance it when their tools break down; unfortunately, they cannot continue.
+These instruments are very delicate and expensive, and the sialendoscopy method requires advanced endoscopic experience.
+When tools break, practitioners often cannot finance replacements and, unfortunately, cannot continue performing the procedure.

-In our practice, we use intra-canal crushing method and combined methods in cases with stones.
-This has enabled us to increase the success rate from 40% to over 90%.
+In salivary gland stone treatment, we use intraductal fragmenting and combined approaches.
+This raised our success rate from 40% to over 90%.

 Are any incisions made during sialendoscopy?